TechnoBro03/K-Nearest-Neighbors/README.md

 # K-Nearest-Neighbors
 My implementation of KNN for my Intro to Artificial Intelligence class.

-We are given a set of training and testing data.
+We are given a set of training data, with 1469 items, and testing data, with 3429 items.
 Each point has 11 attributes and a class label.

 The general pseudocode is: